RobertBaruch/dergwasm/Dergwasm/Environments/README.md

 An environment is a set of host functions bundled together in a module that WASM knows about.
 Environment classes are annotated with `Mod`, giving the WASM name for the module, and each function to be available to WASM is annotated with `ModFn`, giving the WASM name for the function.

+For how host functions marshal and unmarshal their parameters and return values between C# and WASM, see [Modules](../Modules/README.md).

 ## FilesystemEnv

+Module name: `env`

-This class provides a filesystem for WASM, with module name `env`.
+This class provides a filesystem for WASM.
 The WASM functions are defined by Emscripten.

 Dergwasm implements a filesystem starting at a given Resonite slot which represents the root of the filesystem ("/").
 Children of this slot are either files or directories.
 Both are slots, but files additionally have a `ValueField<string>` component attached to them, which contains the contents of the file.